Academic Catalog

 Description

 The first in a two-course sequence that surveys the history of American literature from its beginnings to the present.
 Introduces students to works of American literature from its beginnings through the Civil War, focusing on the evolution of literary traditions, genres, cultural voices, and ecological landscapes within historical, philosophical, social, political, and aesthetic contexts.
-Special emphasis on the contributions of diverse cultures in forging a distinctively American literature, landscape, and identity.
-Specific to this honors course: A higher level of sophisticated scholarship through extensive research and literature review, critical essays, and opportunities for scholarly presentation, student-generated discussions, and self-directed projects.
-Rigorous application and analysis of theoretical paradigms as applied across these contexts in analysis of canonical literary texts.
+Special emphasis on the contributions of diverse cultures in shaping a distinctive national literature, landscape, and identity.
+Specific to honors: extensive research and review of scholarly criticism, as well as the analysis and application of theoretical paradigms.

 Course Objectives